CS203UCR/2022fa-cs203-welcome-starter/ExcelWithIntegrity.md

-# How to Excel with Integrity in CSE 1411
+# How to Excel with Integrity in CS 203

-At UCSD, academic integrity[1] means that you have the courage, even when it is difficult, to only submit academic work that is honest, responsible, respectful, fair, and trustworthy.
+At UCR, academic integrity[1] means that you have the courage, even when it is difficult, to only submit academic work that is honest, responsible, respectful, fair, and trustworthy.
 When you excel with integrity in computer science, it means that you: